Brian Kim (hedge fund manager)

 Brian Kim (also known as "Bu Yung Kim"; born 1975/1976) is an American former hedge fund manager.
 He founded the now-defunct Liquid Capital Management LLC, which focused on futures trading.

-In 2011, he was found guilty of fraudulent solicitation, misappropriation, and misrepresentation to investors and regulatory organizations, and sought an injunction preventing him from trading in commodities futures and foreign currencies.
+In 2011, he was found guilty of fraudulent solicitation, misappropriation, and misrepresentation to investors and regulatory organizations.
+An injunction was sought, preventing him from trading in commodities futures and foreign currencies.
 A $12.5 million default judgement was entered against him, and he was banned from commodity trading.

 In 2012, he pleaded guilty to charges including passport fraud, grand larceny, scheme to defraud, violation of the NY General Business Law (Martin Act), and falsifying business records to further a Ponzi scheme.
-He was sentenced to a term between 5 years, 7 months and 15 years, 7 months in prison.
+He was sentenced to a term of five years, seven months and 15 years, seven months in prison.

-Early career
+Early life and education

-Kim was born in the late-mid 1970s in New Jersey.
+Kim was born in the late-to-mid 1970s in New Jersey.
 He graduated from Dartmouth College in 1997, where he had majored in economics and minored in art history.

+Career

 He founded the now-defunct Liquid Capital Management LLC, which focused on futures trading, in 2002 and had an office on Broadway in New York City.

 In 2009, Kim twice appeared on CNBC's financial television news show Squawk Box, speaking as an expert about derivatives trading.

-Christodora House charges
+Controversy

 Brian Kim owned and lived in an apartment at Christodora House.
 He was indicted and arrested in 2009, and accused of stealing $435,000 from the Christodora House condo association in 2008.

-Flight and arrest

 Kim failed to appear at his trial in January 2011, and was charged with jumping bail.
 He had fled to Hong Kong after obtaining a new passport by saying his was lost.
 In fact it had been confiscated by authorities.
 He was taken into custody in Hong Kong in October 2011, and was returned to the United States.